erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

 If you are giving support for HTTP 1 protocol you certainly will have to consider reducing requests due to bottlenecks on the latency (RTT), especially on mobile devices due to RCC approach.
 I will not delve into these concepts here to avoid tiring and widespread reading, but I recommend that you research these issues better.
 So let's focus here on techniques in practice to minimize HTTP requests to speed up page load times.

 #### 1. Inline Resources
-This is a technique to reduce the number of requests on the script files, but we can also use it in small images such as logos, icons and SVG, these are files with the size of about 1, 2 or 3 KB.
-Keep on mind that in these cases, the cost of making a new request for a resource is much higher due to latency.
+This is a technique to reduce the number of requests of text files, but we can also use it in small images such as logos, icons and SVG, these are files with the size of about 1, 2 or 3 KB.
+Keep in mind that in these cases, the cost of making a new request for a resource is much higher due to latency.

 * `Base64 encoded images`

-There are several tools that perform this task, as the online tool [Base64-image](https://www.base64-image.de) that performs the conversion and then we can easily embed the encoding string using *css* properties or *img* elements, as shown below.
+There are several tools performing this kind of task, like the [Base64-image](https://www.base64-image.de) online tool which performs the conversion of the image and later on provides easily for us a embed encoding string to be used in *css* properties or *img* elementsx as shown below.

 ```css
 <img src="data:image/png;base64,iVBORw0KGgoAA">